EmandM/ts-mock-imports/README.md

 // Will result in a TS Error as Bar is not exported by Foo const mockManager = ImportMock.mockClass<fooModule.Foo, typeof fooModule>(fooModule, 'Bar');
 ```

+`mockClass` replaces the original export with a fake class.
+All original functions exist on the fake class as noop functions (functions returning `undefined`).

 ---